 Positive Half Cycle

 During the positive half cycle, the diode D1 conducts and charges the capacitor C1 to the supply voltage.
-Where the diode D2 is reverse biased and no current flows through capacitor C2.
+Where the diode D2 is reverse-biased, and no current flows through capacitor C2.

 Full-wave Voltage Doubler Circuit